immutant/immutant.org/news/2011-11-02-enterprise-grade.md

 environments.
-It usually involves, among other things, **messaging** so that the disparate apps may communicate, **transactions** to ensure the integrity of distributed data stores, and **clustering**, not only for scalability, but also to enable the lifecycles of the multiple versions of the apps to vary independently.
+It usually involves, among other things, **messaging** so that the disparate apps may communicate, **transactions** to ensure the integrity of distributed data stores, and **clustering**, not only for scalability, but also to allow the lifecycles of the multiple versions of the apps to vary independently.
 And oh yeah, it also has to stay up, all the time.